-It has been over twenty years since The Fast and the Furious was first introduced to cinema screens, and in that time we’ve seen it grow from a street racing homage to Point Break into a worldwide box office phenomenon, the Vin Diesel-fronted franchise earning over $5.7billion at the worldwide box office.
+It has been over twenty years since The Fast and the Furious was first introduced to cinema screens.
+In that time we’ve seen it grow from a street racing homage to Point Break into a worldwide box office phenomenon, the Vin Diesel-fronted franchise earning over $6.3billion across eleven entries to date.

-Now 10 movies strong when including spin-off Hobbs and Shaw, the Fast and Furious franchise is a go-to for avid movie watchers and casual cinema goers alike given its mix of simple but enthralling action and ever-building mythology.
-With its diverse cast now more stacked than ever, and future franchise entries already lined up, we at The Film Magazine thought it was about time we took a deeper look at one of the world’s most successful ever movie series.
-That’s why, in this edition of Ranked, we’re ranking all 9 Fast and Furious movies from worst to best.
+The Fast and Furious franchise is a go-to for avid movie watchers and casual cinema goers alike given its mix of simple but enthralling action and ever-building mythology.
+With its diverse cast now more stacked than ever, we at The Film Magazine are taking a deeper look at one of the world’s most successful ever movie series.
+That’s why, in this edition of Ranked, we’re ranking all every Fast and Furious movie from worst to best.

 As is the case with many second movies, this Furious film tried to capture lightning in a bottle all over again, sending Paul Walker’s Brian O’Conner on another path from do-good undercover cop to bad-boy street racer.
 The twist this time was that the gangsters and menial criminals he surrounded himself with were ultimately willing to help the “good guys”, twisting the narrative of Brian overlooking his duty to support Dom (the man he was investigating) in the first film.